frcojimenez/GW_Rdown/README.md

 # Structure

-In this repository one can find: i) codes to generate the models ii) data describing the QNM spectrum and iii) data resulting from fits informed by numerical relativiy (NR) waveforms.
+In this repository one can find:
+* codes to generate the models
+* data describing the QNM spectrum
+* data resulting from fits informed by numerical relativiy (NR) waveforms.

 Structure:
 * ./codes :  -- Mathematica.
 It contains two classes of codes, both written in Mathematica.
 Rdown.nb and Rdown.m: these two codes contain the main functions                                      used to produce the RD models and ansätze (OvertoneModel), to compute the QNM frequencies and damping times (\[Omega]lmnPy) from                                    the python code [1] or to estimate the final mass and spin from the GW strain (FitRingdownGrid).